r3dark/bank-application/README.md

-# Parking Lot Application
+# Bank Application
-This is a Banking application which can set up a branch, create accounts in the specific branch and perform set of operations on the bank account of customer for eg.
+This is a Bank application which can set up a branch, create accounts in the specific branch and perform set of operations on the bank account of customer for eg.